 It doesn’t even matter what you’re saying, speaking kindly can change the culture of your home.
 A kind tone sets the stage for better communication and reduces the chances of being misunderstood.
 In our family sometimes we don’t even realize our tone is off until someone calls us on it.
 (Can you try that again?)
 Especially when you have to ask for a favor or offer criticism, keeping your tone of voice laced with gentleness shows respect and fosters cooperation.
 Joe and I also struggle with hearing the wrong tone where there is none.
 Being kind includes not assuming negative intent.

-Dr. Eggerichs from Love and Respect talks about being right, but wrong at the top of your voice.
 It’s not what you say but how you say it!

 3. Be compassionate.

 There is a famous quote that says, “Be kind, for everyone is fighting a great battle.”
 Our spouses also fight battles.
 Some of them we know about.
 But some of them we don’t know about.
 If we haven’t been vulnerable with each other it becomes easy to hide those struggles.

 What if I assumed this about my husband?
 If my first thought when I saw him was: he might have had a really tough day.
 I could respond with compassion and kindness.
 Less likely to jump down his throat for the smallest things.
 More willing to serve and help him.

 Joe and I talk a lot about service because of how we have seen how it has transformed our marriage.
 A few years ago Joe had asked God -how I can better love my wife, how can I get closer to her.
 Where do I even start?
 And the simple answer he received was, “Serve her.”
 He told me that at first he wasn’t sure how or where, but then suddenly those opportunities were everywhere.
 A few minutes after that prayer I came home with a van full of groceries:) So he started there.